dputhier/pygtftk/docs/source/annotation.rst

 **Example:** Now we are using the gene_biotype key (note that a list of keys can be provided).
 This will tell us whether H3K4me3 tends to be located in particular transcripts (protein coding, LncRNAs...).
 The --no-basic-feature argument tells ologram not to test basic genomic elements (gene, transcripts...).

-.. command-output:: gtftk ologram -i mini_real.gtf.gz -m gene_biotype -p ENCFF112BHN_H3K4me3_K562_sub.bed -c hg38.genome -D -n  -if example_pa_02.pdf -k 8 -j summed_bp_overlaps_pvalue
+.. command-output:: gtftk ologram -i hg38_chr1.gtf.gz -m gene_biotype -p ENCFF112BHN_H3K4me3_chr1.bed -c hg38_chr1.genome -D -n  -if example_pa_02.pdf -k 8 -j summed_bp_overlaps_pvalue
 	:shell: